Building Stronger Bones — and a Stronger You

 Menopause and the Musculoskeletal System

 During menopause, hormonal shifts affect the entire musculoskeletal system—not just bone density.
-Research on the musculoskeletal syndrome of menopause shows increases in:
+Research on the musculoskeletal syndrome of menopause, described by Dr. Wright and colleagues, shows increases in:

 These changes raise the risk of falls, fractures, and loss of independence—but they are modifiable.